pnnl/hexwatershed/README.md

 # Contact

 * Please submit Issue (https://github.com/pnnl/hexwatershed/issues) for Q&A and bug report.
 * Join the Slack community: https://hexwatershed.slack.com/?
-Please fill out the form: https://forms.gle/kuXDS4LkJUaAQvH7A
+Please fill out the form: https://forms.gle/kuXDS4LkJUaAQvH7A.
+If you have trouble opening the Google Form, please send an email to changliao.climate@gmail.com with Subject "Join HexWatershed Slack", and please provide Name, Preferred Email, and Affiliation.
 * For more information about HexWatershed, please go to (https://www.hexwatershed.org)